Written by Spiro Koulouris | Medically Reviewed by Dr. Muhammad Qousain Ali, Consultant Rheumatologist on April 6, 2026

 This is often one of the biggest myths that gout patients has had to debunk for people they know.
 It’s very common to joke about gout because it was once known as a rich man’s disease.
 Sure, lifestyle can be a contributing factor to developing gout, but as we mentioned earlier, it is also genetic.
 So it doesn’t matter how good you are with dieting and exercising, if your family history has it, you’re more likely to have it too.

 Men are more likely to get gout earlier in life.
 This is due to a combination of factors: genes and our modern lifestyle.
-If you live a high stress life and eat an unhealthy diet, you’re more likely to inherit gout from one of your parents.
+If you live a high stress life and eat an unhealthy diet, you’re more likely to develop gout if you have susceptible genes from one of your parents.

 Crédits